 What is Astigmatism?

-Astigmatism is a refractive error that prevents sufferers from seeing objects clearly from a distance or up close.
-Astigmatism may occur in varying degrees in each eye, and can accompany myopia or hyperopia.
+Astigmatism is a refractive error caused by a misshapen lens or cornea (the transparent covering over the iris, pupil, and lens) that prevents sufferers from seeing objects clearly from a distance or up close.
+Astigmatism may occur in varying degrees in each eye, and often accompanies myopia (nearsightedness) or hyperopia (farsightedness).
 Mild astigmatism is usually not noticeable, or causes only slight blurriness, while severe astigmatism causes objects to appear blurry at any distance.
-Approximately 80 percent of Americans have some degree of astigmatism, but many cases do not require correction.
+Approximately 80 percent of Americans have some degree of astigmatism, although many cases do not require correction.

 A normal cornea is shaped like a perfect sphere.
-The eye’s natural lens is also curved in equal degree in all directions.
-The corneas or lenses of people with astigmatism do not have equal curves.
+The eye’s lens is also curved in equal degree in all directions.
+But the corneas or lenses of people with astigmatism are not symmetrically curved.
 One side may be steeper than the other, making the cornea look more like a football than a basketball.
 Because of this, light entering the eye is not focused correctly on the retina, resulting in a blurred image.
+Light entering the eye from different directions is focused on different focal points, causing images to appear blurry.

 Types of Astigmatism